 Understanding Dashboard Warning Lights: A Tamworth Mechanic’s Guide

-repair costs, vehicle reliability, and overall safety.
+Understanding what these lights indicate, and knowing when to act, can make a significant difference to repair costs, vehicle reliability, and overall safety.
 Below, we break down the most common dashboard warning light scenarios and explain how timely mechanical attention can prevent minor alerts from turning into major problems.

 When a Dashboard Light Appears Out of Nowhere, It’s Your Vehicle Asking for Attention